My Tips and Recommendations for a Cruelty Free Tan*

 About once a week I like to load up some scrub gloves with an exfoliator and brush them over my dry skin.
 What I really love about this sugar scrub from new Yonka Body range is that they are thick and creamy, yet once you shower them off they become milky and are easily rinsed off leaving no residue, just a stunning aroma and perfectly prepped smooth skin.

 The only facial tan I have ever used at home and liked is a combination of the Yonka Masque Number 1 and 3 or so drops of the Isle of Paradise facial tan.
 You can customise this, darker or lighter, to your preference but this suits me perfectly and the combination of the intense hydration of the sleep-in mask and tan literally means I wake up to plumped up, lightly tanned and nourished skin.
 I apply this just before bed and the results have blown me away.
 Other tans left my skin feeling parched and dry, this is the perfect mix for me and usually lasts about 3-4 days.
+I always exfoliate with the Yonka Gommage before to remove any old tan and prep my skin.

 Again I really like the Isle of Paradise tanning water.
 It's organic, vegan and also cruelty free and the packaging is recyclable.
 Being a water also the smell is very light.
 You mist it onto clean dry skin and then buff it in with a mitt.
 It dries quickly and I've had no issues with staining or patchiness.
 I do put a tiny bit of oil on my nails and my knees and elbows to stop them absorbing too much product.
 The Modern Botany one is lovely and you only need the tiniest bit.